roger1337/cardGAN/README.md

 # cardGAN
-Used a generative adversarial network implemented in PyTorch to generate yu-gi-oh cards.
-Used the dataset here: https://www.kaggle.com/datasets/axelpuech/card-database
+Used a generative adversarial network implemented in PyTorch to generate yu-gi-oh cards. \br Used the dataset here: https://www.kaggle.com/datasets/axelpuech/card-database

 # Demonstration GIF